BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/multiplexnetworks.md

 exp_module = FoodWeb([0 0 0; 1 0 0; 1 0 0]);
 ```

-The interference links can occur between the two consumers.
+The interference links can occur between the two consumers:

 ```@example befwm2
 A_interference_full(exp_module)
 ```

 Now you can create a [`MultiplexNetwork`](@ref)
-which includes interspecific interference links.
+which includes interspecific interference links:

 ```@example befwm2
 multi_net = MultiplexNetwork(exp_module; L_i = 2);
 n_links(multi_net)[:interference]
 ```

-As for competition, interference is assumed by default to be symmetric
+As with competition, interference is assumed by default to be symmetrical
 but this can be modified.

 ```@example befwm2